Czech Wedding Traditions Complete Guide for Modern Couples

 - Tree selection: Small ornamental variety for planting

-- Modern popularity: 40% of contemporary weddings
+- Modern popularity: Growing at contemporary weddings

-- Alternative: Digital wishing trees gaining popularity
+- Alternative: Digital wishing options gaining popularity

 Post-Wedding Customs

-First Home Traditions (Domácí tradice)
+First Home Traditions (Domaci tradice)

 Home preparation pranks: